 After completing a professional development workshop offered to Otis College instructors called Bricks + Clicks, she’s has been teaching online courses ever since.
 Beginning in 2016 with Typography I, Lorna has now taught 18 online classes through Otis College Extension including Typography I and II; Logos, Symbols, and Letterforms; and Designing Infographics.

-Online courses through Otis Extension are offered asynchronously, which means students in the course can participate on their own time but still have class interactions and receive personal feedback from instructors.
+Online courses through Otis Extension are offered synchronously and asynchronously, which means students in the course can participate on their own time but still have class interactions and receive personal feedback from instructors.
 Once a lesson is posted, students can watch the video, complete the assignment, engage in the online forum with other students, and post their work to the student gallery.
 And then Lorna provides feedback on assignments for all students to read, so that everyone is learning from each other’s work.

 Lorna makes her courses fun.
 “I have learned that having fun is key to retaining information, so I utilize tools available online to ‘gamify’ the education experience.
 An assignment might require them to make an inspirational board in Padlet, take an online kerning quiz, answer questions from a video watched, or I might ask them to leave the computer behind and walk their neighborhood, while looking at messaging and signage.”